Skip to main content

 E(aes_params)160 bytesEncrypted session parameters

-The server must decrypt session parameters using a secret, derived from the key agreement protocol in the same way as the client.
-Then the server must perform the following checks to confirm the protocol's security properties:
+The server must decrypt session parameters using a secret derived from the key agreement protocol, just as the client does.
+After decryption, the server must perform the following checks to ensure the security properties of the protocol:

-1. The server must have the corresponding private key for receiver_address, otherwise there is no way to perform the key agreement protocol.
+• The server must possess the corresponding private key for receiver_address.
+Without this key, it cannot execute the key agreement protocol.

 Datagram

-Both the client and server must initialize two AES-CTR instances each, for both TX and RX directions.
-AES-256 must be used in CTR mode with a 128-bit big-endian counter.
-Each AES instance is initialized using a (key, nonce) pair belonging to it, which can be taken from aes_params in the handshake.
+Both the client and server must initialize two AES-CTR instances each for both transmission (TX) and reception (RX) directions.
+The AES-256 must be used in CTR mode with a 128-bit big-endian counter.
+Each AES instance is initialized using a (key, nonce) pair, which can be taken from the aes_params during the handshake.

-To send a datagram, a peer (the client or server) must build the following structure, encrypt it and send to the other peer:
+To send a datagram, either the client or the server must construct the following structure, encrypt it, and send it to the other peer:

 ParameterSizeNotes